NaturailyShopify/Naturaily-netlify/_posts/2017-12-07-11-types-of-apps-you-can-build-with-ruby-on-rails.md

 slug: ruby-on-rails-apps
 date: '2017-12-07 10:38:01 +0000'
 category: Ruby on Rails development
+author:
-author: Wojciech Miśta
+  label: Wojciech Miśta
+  value: author-1
-avatar: /assets/images/wojtek.jpg
+  avatar: /assets/images/wojciech.jpg

 image: /assets/images/ruby-is-cool.png
 text-preview: >-
   Wondering what platform to use for your next startup project?
 When it comes to